Venkatareddy-iosmcn/ieee_ants2024_oai_tutorial/vmsetup/Setup_VM_GCP.md

 ## 1.1 Prerequisites
 Before you begin, make sure you have an access to your GCP account.
 If you do not have one, you can sign up with your google account at   [https://cloud.google.com/](https://cloud.google.com)

 Depending on the country you are located, generally you have some free credits to try the GCP products.
-If you haven't used them already, these free credits would be enough to have a hands-on experience with OAI for few days.
+If you haven't used them already, these free credits would be enough to have a hands-on experience with OAI for a few days.

 ## 1.2 Minimum Computing Requirements
 To run an end-to-end 5G network with OAI Core Network (CN),